 After being thrust headlong into remote working by the Covid-19 pandemic, businesses are now looking to make a more permanent shift to the hybrid working model.
-In fact, 63% of employers surveyed in a recent study said they intended to boost hybrid working, while a Buffer study found that 98% of employees would work remotely, at least some of the time, for the rest of their career.
+In fact, 63% of employers surveyed in a recent study said they intended to boost hybrid working, while Buffer's State of remote work study in 2020 found that 98% of employees would work remotely, at least some of the time, for the rest of their career.

 Hybrid working allows employees to enjoy improved flexibility while their employers benefit from wider recruitment pools.
 However, the hybrid work model creates new challenges for performance management, not least of which is the potential for ‘proximity bias'.